ddev/ddev/docs/content/users/install/ddev-installation.md

     ```

     ???
 "Do you still have an old version after installing or upgrading?"
-        If `ddev --version` still shows an older version than you installed or upgraded to, use `which -a ddev` to find out where another version of the `ddev` binary must be installed.
+        If `ddev --version` still shows an older version than you installed or upgraded to, use `which -a ddev` to find out where another version of the `ddev` executable must be installed.
 See the ["Why Do I Have An Old DDEV" FAQ](../usage/faq.md#why-do-i-have-an-old-ddev).
     ???
 "Need a specific version?"
         Use the `-s` argument to specify a specific stable or prerelease version: